stefika/WhatsTheMeaning/README.md

 # WhatsTheMeaning (of this?)

 Project that uses emoji translate library and tells whats the meaning of the emoji 🎉.
-Ideal if you dont understand what your friend sended you📩
+Ideal if you dont understand what your friend sends you📩

 ## How to set up?